wireless-broadband-alliance/wba-openroaming-portal/INSTALATION.md

 # ⚙️ Installation Guide
-This guide has the only purpose of helping to set up the FreeOpenRoaming Provisioning Portal.
+This guide has the only purpose of helping to set up the OpenRoaming Provisioning Portal, it provides step-by-step instructions for setting up the Portal.

 Please follow the instructions below, on the **root** folder of the project, to prepare it: